apache/druid/docs/development/extensions-core/approximate-histograms.md

 ### Null handling

-Null values will be tracked in the `missingValueCount` field of the histogram.
+Druid tracks null values in the `missingValueCount` field of the histogram.

 ## Histogram post-aggregators